 - Start: Build the core agent in Copilot Studio to handle standard intents, FAQs, and simple flows.

 - Extend (Orchestration): Identify complex, multi-step tasks that require advanced planning.
-Build these as Foundry Agent Service agents.
+Build these as Microsoft Foundry Agent Service agents.

 Strengths: